-Go to the UW-Madison Qualtrics Survey Hosting Service log-in page and enter your NetID and password.
-You will be directed to the UW-Madison Survey Service Web page powered by Qualtrics.
+Go to the UW-Madison Qualtrics Service log-in page and enter your NetID and password.
 If you are using the Survey Service for the first time, an account will automatically be created for you.
 For more information on logging into your account for the first time, go to UW-Madison Qualtrics - Log-In to Account for First Time.

 Some surveys may be considered human subject research and require Institutional Review Board (IRB) approval prior to the initiation of the survey.
 In general, if your survey data is only being collected for a class project, quality improvement project, departmental evaluation, or social use, IRB approval may not be needed.
 However, if this survey is for a research project (1) involving a systematic investigation with (2) the goal of creating generalizable knowledge (i.e,. being able to apply the data to a broader population and plan to publish or present the findings), IRB approval may be required.
 Please contact the UW Institutional Review Board (IRB) for specific information.

 Use of the survey service is subject to the same policies and guidelines for the use of UW-Madison computing resources as other services on campus.
-Please refer to the Qualtrics Survey Hosting - Terms of Service for more information.
+Please refer to the UW-Madison Qualtrics - Terms of Service for more information.